Pe8er/dotfiles/README.md

 This is my probably impossibly broken fork of [@holman's dotfiles](https://github.com/holman/dotfiles).
 Here's some instructions because I never remember what to do:

+# 1. iCloud

+Hop into System Preferences and ensure everything is turned on.

-# 1. Install Dotfiles
+# 2. Install Dotfiles

 1. Install Xcode Developer tools: `xcode-select --install`
-1. Run `git clone https://github.com/Pe8er/dotfiles.git ~/.dotfiles; cd ~/.dotfiles; script/bootstrap`.
+1. Grab the repo and run it: `git clone https://github.com/Pe8er/dotfiles.git ~/.dotfiles; cd ~/.dotfiles; script/bootstrap`.

 This installs: